Congress releases 3,000 Russian ads — including some that targeted fans of Fox News

 The ads provide a deeper understanding of Russia’s use of social media to spread propaganda on divisive topics, which included pushing anti-immigrant messages to fans of specific Fox News personalities such as Sean Hannity and Bill O'Reilly, and buying batches of ads immediately after a mass shooting at a historically black church in Charleston, South Carolina.

 Some 3.7 million users clicked on the IRA ads, according to Facebook's statistics.
-The ads released Thursday were seen by over 33 million users.
+The ads released Thursday were seen over 33 million times, according to the metadata provided by Facebook.
 Speaking to Congress last month, Facebook CEO Mark Zuckerberg said 126 million Facebook users saw content by Russian disinformation campaigns.

 The IRA targeted a range of people and personalities, from users who were interested in anodyne issues like motherhood or music, to those who followed more politically divisive topics such as immigration and police brutality.